Red-cheeked salamander: Biology

 The red-cheeked salamander conceals itself during the day under rocks and in or under rotten logs.
 It has extensive shallow burrows through which it can move about.
-At night and during rain it emerges onto the surface to forage.
-Each salamander has a small home range which is about 11 m2 for a male and 2.8 m2 for a female.
+At night and during rain it emerges to the surface to forage.
+A salamander has a small home range which is about 11 m2 for a male and 2.8 m2 for a female.
 When displaced by a distance of 300 m or more, most salamanders managed to return to their home.
 The red-cheeked salamander feeds on small invertebrates including worms, snails, springtails, spiders, insects and insect larvae.

 Creatures that prey on the red-cheeked salamander include birds, the common garter snake (Thamnophis sirtalis), the blackbelly salamander (Desmognathus quadramaculatus) and the spring salamander (Gyrinophilus porphyriticus).
 When attacked, it turns its tail towards the predator and emits a sticky, noxious mucus.
 It may bite the head of a snake or twine its tail round its head.
 Another defensive strategy is the autotomisation of its tail, which may leave the predator a tasty morsel while the salamander flees.

-Little is known of the breeding habits of the red-cheeked salamander but they are likely to be similar to those of other members of the genus Plethodon with a clutch of eggs being brooded by the female and each egg developing directly into a juvenile without an intervening larval stage.
+Little is known of the breeding habits of the red-cheeked salamander, but they are likely to be similar to those of other members of the genus Plethodon with a clutch of eggs being brooded by the female and each egg developing directly into a juvenile without an intervening larval stage.

 Status

 The red-cheeked salamander is listed as being "Near Threatened" in the IUCN Red List of Threatened Species.
-The population of the species appears to be stable but the area of its range is less than 5000 km2.
+The population of the species appears to be stable, but the area of its range is less than 5000 km2.
 Balancing this, it is common in many locations, tolerates forestry disturbance and lives completely within the confines of the national park.
 The main threats may be acid rain, climate change and the damage to forests caused by the balsam woolly adelgid (Adelges piceae).